Helping You File A Disability Claim

 Do not take this appeal requirement lightly.
 You will likely be provided 180 days in which to submit this appeal.
 If you have read this far, you already know the importance of the appeal and have perhaps read more about the steps to take.
 One option is to contact a Denver disability attorney who specializes in this area of the law to obtain advice or representation on how to proceed.

 Contact Our Disability Insurance Attorneys

 Whether you have questions about a denial of benefits or want a lawyer to help you though the filing process, our lawyers can help.
-We offer free consultations to clients throughout the greater Colorado area.
+We offer free Review of Denied Claims to clients throughout the greater Colorado area.
 Call 303-964-1800 or contact us online to learn more.

 This document has been produced by McDermott Law, LLC, as a courtesy and is provided for informational purposes.
 It is intended to only provide guidance to those individuals not experienced with submitting a disability claim.
 This document contains information concerning the general approach to the filing of disability claims and does not cover all issues and circumstances that could arise.
 To obtain specific advice concerning your individual situation, you may need to retain an attorney specializing in disability claims to receive more pertinent advice.
 Importantly, this document does not create an attorney-client relationship nor should it be construed as an assurance or guarantee that if the above steps are followed that your claim will be granted by the disability insurance company or third-party administrator.